 Does The 30% Rule Of Thumb Hold When Saving For An Apartment?

 The 30% rule involves paying rent that is not more than a third of your salary.
 Your rental cost should not be more than thirty percent of your monthly income.
-It only applies when you have already moved out in an apartment.
+It only applies when you have already moved out of an apartment.
 Saving for one depends on many factors like down payment and moving costs.
 It is also very expensive compared to paying monthly rent.
 For this reason, the 30% rule might not apply when saving.

 How Can You Reduce Your Apartment Rental Cost?